 - FISMA certification

 - cost of testing performed in conjunction with fixes, or periodically performed to ensure the continued integrity and maintenance of the application.
-(Examples are penetration testing and contingency testing).
+(Examples are penetration testing and contingency testing.)

 The post-implementation stage includes activities such as maintenance to fix problems and training of internal and external users.
-Certain tasks described in the transition phase of the SDF correspond to the post-implementation stage (see detailed matrices in section 13).

 Capitalized: Software maintenance contracts that are executed when the software is installed should be capitalized and treated as prepaid expenses or deferred charges in instances when the contract terms indicate a longer maintenance period and costs exceed the FAM thresholds for prepaids and deferred charges.
 Likewise, software maintenance contracts executed for bulk purchases that exceed FAM thresholds should be capitalized and amortized over the current and prospective periods that benefit from the expenditure.